XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Introduction

 \item We introduce two new visualizations to explain aspects of the \ac{AutoML} optimization procedures for users with minimal \ac{AutoML} knowledge.
 In combination with improved existing visualizations, \name{XAutoML} is able to visualize all important aspects of the optimization procedure of state-of-the-art \ac{AutoML} systems.

 \item We perform a user study with the same diverse user group from the requirements analysis to validate \name{XAutoML}.
-The study proves that \name{XAutoML} is usable and useful for participants from the three different user groups and helps establishing trust in the \ac{ML} models created by \ac{AutoML}.
+The study proves that \name{XAutoML} is usable and useful for participants from the three different user groups and helps validating and understanding the \ac{ML} models created by \ac{AutoML}.
 Participants highlighted the benefits of integrating the visual analytics with \name{JupyterLab}. \end{itemize}

-The paper is structured as follows: Section~\ref{sec:related-work} introduces related work.
-In Section~\ref{sec:requirements-analysis}, requirements for \name{XAutoML} are collected based on interviews with potential users and a literature review, followed by the actual design of \name{XAutoML} in Section~\ref{sec:xautoml}.
-The intended usage of \name{XAutoML} is highlighted by case studies in Section~\ref{sec:case-studies} and evaluated in user studies in Section~\ref{sec:evaluations}.
-The paper closes with a discussion in Section~\ref{sec:discussion} followed by a brief conclusion.
+This article is structured as follows: Section~\ref{sec:related-work} introduces related work.
+In Section~\ref{sec:requirements-analysis}, requirements for \name{XAutoML} are collected based on usage scenarios, a card-sorting task by potential users and a literature review, followed by the actual design of \name{XAutoML} in Section~\ref{sec:xautoml}.
+The intended usage of \name{XAutoML} is evaluated in a user study in Section~\ref{sec:evaluations}.
+This article closes with a discussion in Section~\ref{sec:discussion} followed by a brief conclusion.